rechavez/DDS_401_TeamNI_Case_Study1/R_Code/Natural_Intelligence_Tea_m_-_MSDS_6306_-_Case_Study_01.md

   </tr>
 </tbody>
 </table>

-Jupiter IPA should also be compared to the current national ABV in general.
+The highest IBU is measured in the Abrasive Ale IPA, produced by Witch's Hat Brewing Company in South Lyon, Michiganc.
+We recommend Jupiter IPA be compared to the current national ABV and IBU metrics - see below.

 ####National ABV Statistics